code-biru-2024/Amazon-Clone/README.md

-# Amazon-Clone the code int ollfr off the mean ther bbfc
+# Amazon-Clone is the repogeteri first in github
-threut  fhr   hhh computer threr  agiffft etgtg  fhgg flkjf   fdhhghf